Get It Install It Use it

 Resizing a Windows installation is easy with the Ubuntu installer.
 Installing Ubuntu in parallel to a Windows installation is called 'dual booting' and is a good idea.
 Here is how to do it.

-A History of Ubuntu
+A Brief History of Ubuntu

 Adding Ubuntu Software and Other Linux Software to Ubuntu